People

 Jessica Horsley

 Jessica and I met in Basel, as students at the hallowed Schola Cantorum.
-Already formidably multi-skilled as a young woman, her capacity for learning is astonishing, and her courage in setting her own course, and then charting it, is inspiring.
+Already formidably multi-skilled as a young woman, her capacity for learning is astonishing, and her courage in setting her own course is inspiring.

 Dan Laurin